Antler-Digital/nextjs-storyblok-tailwind/README.md

 - React Hook Forms
 - AOS (watch out for static rendering and google crawlers not seeing correct content
 - Storyblok Rich Text renderer see docs here https://github.com/claus/storyblok-rich-text-react-renderer
+- Font Awesome (for Story Blok Plugin add in icons in _app.js)

+## Update 30/04/21
+- Updated to completely dynamic generation of pages with [[...slug]]
+- Add in Fontawesome support for Storyblok plugin

+## Update 28/04/21

+- Added Rich text rendered to render Storyblok rich text in a more react and better way

+## Updates 23/04/21

+- Added Typescript support

+## Updates 21/04/21

+- Updated Tailwind packages and set it to use the JIT mode -> see more here https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode

 ## To Add